Allegations of unlawful campaigning in the 2016 EU referendum: Vote Leave and BeLeave

 In March 2017, the Electoral Commission cleared Vote Leave of breaking spending limits, but in October 2017 it re-opened the investigation due to new evidence.
 In July 2018, it found Vote Leave to have broken electoral law, spending over its limit.
-Not declaring £675,000 incurred under a common plan with Darren Grimes´ Brexit campaign BeLeave, Vote Leave unlawfully overspent its £7m limit by £449,079.
+Having not declared £675,000 incurred under a common plan with Darren Grimes´ Brexit campaign BeLeave, Vote Leave unlawfully overspent its £7m limit by £449,079.
 The Electoral Commission referred the matter to the police.

 In September 2018, the High Court of Justice found that Vote Leave had received incorrect advice from the UK Electoral Commission, but confirmed that the overspending had been illegal.
 Vote Leave said they would not have overspent without the inaccurate advice and declared that they would appeal against their fine.
 In March 2019 Vote Leave announced that they would not make an appeal.

 Vote Leave attempted to prosecute the Electoral Commission for publishing its July 2018 report 'Report of an investigation in respect of: Vote Leave Limited, Mr Darren Grimes, BeLeave, Veterans for Britain', alleging that it had caused 'reputational damage', but their request for judicial review was rejected in January 2019, since the Electoral Commission's publication had been lawful.